materialscloud-org/big-map-archive/user_training/getting_started_with_big-map-archive.md

 - Follow the [Quick start guide](https://github.com/materialscloud-org/big-map-archive-api-client#quick-start) to
   - install the CLI app on your machine
   - prepare a YAML configuration file, named `bma_config.yaml`, that specifies the domain name and your API token for the data repository
-  - prepare a metadata file
-  - prepare a folder with your data files
+  - prepare a YAML file, named `metadata.yaml`, that contains a title, a list of authors, etc.
-- Make sure that the command `bma record --help` is available in your working directory.
-If not, you may need to activate the virtual environment where the package `big-map-archive-api_client` is installed.
+- Test whether the command `bma record --help` is available from your working directory.
+If not, check that the virtual environment where the package `big-map-archive-api_client` is installed is indeed activated.

 ### Create and share (a first version of) an entry